Hacker0x01/docs.hackerone.com/docs/organizations/jira-integration.md

 - Assignee changes
 - Public disclosure

 All updates on a report are synced as a comment to Jira.
-Additionally, all actions are configureable and can be toggled from the Jira integration settings page.
+Additionally, all actions are configurable and can be toggled from the Jira integration settings page.

 ![jira-setup-6](./images/jira-setup-6.png)